-- Companies with satisfied and motivated employees are 57% more effective than those that shy away from the so-called "employee experience".
+- Companies where employees are satisfied and motivated are 57% more effective than those that shy away from the so-called "employee experience".

 - Fluctuations in the workforce of companies equipped with "employee experience" programs are 87% lower than the average, t.e. not many people leave said companies.

-- Companies that fly the "employee experience" banner register a growth between two and three times bigger than the average.
+- Companies that fly the "employee experience" banner register a growth between two and three times larger than the average.

 Unfortunately, we don’t have the recipe when it comes to the employee experience.
 Giving your employees the most satisfying experience is no easy task.
-The structure that companies have to put in place in order to ensure that the ‘employee experience’ becomes in ingrained in their company philosophy depends on their company culture, but also the size of the company and the industry in which they work.
+The structure that companies have to put in place in order to ensure that the ‘employee experience’ becomes in ingrained in their company philosophy depends on their company culture, but also the size of the company and the industry they work in.

-At iborn.net, we build the strategy for "employee experience" in these four pillars:
+At iborn.net, we build our "employee experience" on these four pillars:

 1. Employee journey

-Focus on the entire employee journey from the candidate experience, onboarding, first day at work, first month, first quarter, first year, first promotion, work anniversaries, and all the other milestones moving forward.
-This is important for the employees to thrive through their career.
+Focus on the entire employee journey starting with candidate experience, onboarding, first day at work, first month, first quarter, first year, first promotion, work anniversaries, and all the other milestones moving forward.
+This is important for the employees and helps them thrive.

-The processes emanating from the human resources department must sink roots in the particular needs of the employee with the ultimate goal of providing a good experience.
+The processes put in place by the HR department have to be rooted in the needs of the employees with the ultimate goal to provide them a good experience.